 Blame Henry Ford for Deadly Superbugs

-Ford, soy, WW2, chickens, antibiotics and superbugs, this article has it all.
+Ford, soy, WW2, chicken, antibiotics and superbugs, this article has it all.
 The things we do to animals in our food industry…

 Nearly all the chickens eaten in the world now have genetics controlled by two companies, Aviagen Inc. and Tyson Foods Inc.’s Cobb-Vantress.
 As Genoways points out, the genetics of the livestock feed supply—corn and soy—are similarly homogeneous.
 Ninety percent of the crops in the soybean market and nearly three-quarters of those in the corn market are “Roundup Ready,” as Monsanto Co. and DuPont Pioneer have dubbed them, genetically modified to be resistant to the widely used pesticide Roundup.
 That lets farmers apply the pesticide heavily—breeding pesticide-resistant weeds.